globaleaks/whistleblowing-software/REST-spec.md

            * Request:
            {'id': <material_id>}

+          * Response:
+            TODO - a lots of incongruence need to be handled here TODO - A LOTS OF INCONGRUENCE NEED TO BE HANDLED HERE Stauts Code: 200 (OK)

     :POST
-        `/add_comment`, adds a new commnet to the submission.
+        `/add_comment`, adds a new comment to the submission.

         * Request:
           {'comment': <content_of_the_comment>}